 - Ready to Serve: Lay newspapers on a table, spread out the seafood boil, and season.
 Add parsley and serve with lemon and hot sauce.

-How Long to Boil Seafood
+How Long To Boil The Seafood

 - Raw Shrimp usually takes between 2 to 3 minutes to cook.